cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 </details>

-In this case the container was built some time ago and the port 49154 was assigned by nuclio.
+In this case the container was built some time ago and the port 49154 was assigned by Nuclio.
 Now the port is used by `openvino-dextr` as we can see in logs.
 To prove our hypothesis just need to run a couple of docker
 commands: